populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/ants/Registration.rst.txt

 Both linear and non-linear transformations can be used.
 Usually, registration is done in multiple stages.
 For example first an Affine, then a Rigid, and ultimately a non-linear (Syn)-transformation (see 'transform' and 'transform_parameters' parameter).

-It is possible to initilize the registration by using one or more transforms from moving_image to fixed_image with the 'initial_moving_transform' parameter.
+It is possible to initialize the registration by using one or more transforms from moving_image to fixed_image with the 'initial_moving_transform' parameter.
 For example, when you already have a warpfield that corrects for geometrical distortions in an EPI (functional) image, that you want to apply before an Affine registration to a structural image.
 You could put this transform into 'intial_moving_transform'.